5 Reasons To Pursue a PhD at Mid or Late Career

 Are you ever too old to start a PhD program?
 I undertook my PhD in my mid-30s, and over the years, I’ve successfully mentored many mid to late-career professionals through acceptance to PhD programs.
 I’m often asked, Is it too late for me to apply to a PhD?
 Am I at a disadvantage because of my advanced age?

-I want to share with you why it is absolutely not too late to pursue a PhD at mid-career or late-career, and why your experience actually puts you at an advantage in the competitive application process.
-I’ll also provide some key tips on what you need to know about undertaking a PhD at mid or late-career.
+I want to share with you why it is not too late to pursue a PhD at mid- or late-career, and why your experience puts you at an advantage in the competitive application process.
+I’ll also provide some key tips on what you need to know about undertaking a PhD at ay age.

 Reason #1: There are no age limits to PhD programs, nor is age a factor in selection.

-Many people believe that graduate programs have age limits or a bias against older applicants.
-This is completely untrue!
+Many people mistakenly believe that graduate programs have age limits or a bias against older applicants.
 PhD programs do not have age caps for eligibility (nor do master’s programs), and most universities welcome qualified applicants of all ages who will benefit from the program’s academic training mission.
-The myth of age bias may stem from the fact that graduate programs have more early-career students, but this is primarily because graduate programs receive many more early-career applicants than mid and late-career applicants.
+The myth of age bias may stem from the fact that most graduate students are in their 20s and early 30s, but this is primarily because graduate programs receive few mid and late-career applicants.

-If you look closely at PhD programs, you’ll find people of all ages, including PhD students in their 40s, 50s, 60’s (and older!).
-In my own PhD cohort at Massey University, there were students from a wide age range, including two PhD students over the age of 60.
+If you look closely at who is enrolled in PhD programs, you’ll find people of all ages, including PhD students in their 40s, 50s, 60s (and older!).
+In my own PhD cohort at Massey University, there were students of all ages, including two PhD students over the age of 60.
 It truly is a myth that graduate school is only for early-career candidates.

-PhD programs tend to attract fewer mid and late-career candidates for a number of reasons.
+There are a lot fewer mid and late-career applicants for a number of reasons.
 First, some candidates are held back by the myth that they are not qualified or competitive.
-Also, a PhD typically takes four to six years to complete as a full-time student (and much longer as a part-time student).
-Many people at mid- and late-career are unable or unwilling to leave work to commit to an academic program of this length.
+Second, a PhD typically takes five to six years to complete as a full-time student (and much longer as a part-time student).
+Many people at mid- and late-career are unable or unwilling to commit to a full-time academic program of this length and relocate for their studies.
+Finally, there is a financial impact.
+Even when you enter a fully funded PhD program that covers your tuition and provides a living stipend, the annual stipends range from $15,000 to $45,000 USD per year, which is not much if you have a mortgage or dependents.
+It’s important to understand how a PhD will impact your lifestyle before getting started.

 Reason #2: You can be PAID to achieve your PhD.